 - a.
+Support sustainable funding for State parks Continue to support measures to sustain our State parks, and the roads that access them, for the continued enjoyment of visitors and residents.
+Closure or underfunding of these parks would result in a significant negative economic impact on our County as tourism and recreation are our most important economic drivers. - a.
 Protect our communities from forest fires and promote forest health Support a balanced approach to fuels management that considers air quality and other health related issues within the Great Basin Unified Air Pollution Control District (GBUAPCD). - b.
 Support removal and utilization of dead and dying trees Support state and federal funding, as necessary and appropriate, for the continued removal and utilization of dead and dying trees due to invasive pest infestation consistent with Governor Brown's October 2015 Emergency Proclamation.
 The removal of diseased trees is vital for the prevention of severe fire risk conditions, which ultimately protects public health and safety while reducing greenhouse gas emissions from wildfire and preserving the carbon sequestration capabilities of California's forest lands. - c.
-Ensure full funding of Department of Fish and Wildlife Hatchery and Inland Fisheries Program (AB 7- 2006) In 2006, AB 7 dedicated by law one third of all sport fishing license fees to be used for adequate stocking of Department of Fish and Wildlife Hatcheries.
+Ensure full funding of Department of Fish and Wildlife Hatchery and Inland Fisheries Program (AB 7- 2006) - In 2006, AB 7 dedicated by law one third of all sport fishing license fees to be used for adequate stocking of Department of Fish and Wildlife Hatcheries.
 Beyond the funding dedication, AB 7 dictated the size of fish to be stocked.
 Recent DFW actions, as well as state budget actions, have reduced the size of the stocking fish and not fully directed the fee funding to this program.
-Mono County supports the original intent including all of the funding being directed to the hatchery program and the fish size as described in the original legislation. - d.
-Support sustainable fishing Support the funding of efforts to bolster sustainable fishing and other recreational activities, such as education for proper catch and release practices, protecting spawning waterways and the stocking of diploid trout throughout Mono County. - e.
+Mono County supports the original intent including all of the funding being directed to the hatchery program and the fish size as described in the original legislation.

+- d.
+Support sustainable fishing Support the funding of efforts to enhance the fish population in Mono County including sustainable fishing, ongoing fish stocking, education for proper catch and release practices, protection of spawning waterways, and support of the California Department of Fish and Wildlife stocking of diploid trout in allowable waters. - e.
 Support bio-energy action plan development We encourage the various state agencies involved to continue evolving this field of work to produce cleaner, more affordable technology based on sustainable and healthy forestry principles in a manner that benefits rural Sierra economies.
 Mono County has encouraged state agencies, such as the Sierra Nevada Conservancy (SNC) and California Energy Commission (CEC) to provide funding for project scoping and planning. - f.
-Support legislation that promotes, protects, or facilitates the sustainability of our local agriculture Mono County agriculture is an important local economic driver.
-It provides jobs, and contributes to the open-space landscape that draws visitors.
-Reinstate Williamson Act subventions and continue to develop alternative funding measures, such as the Strategic Growth Council's Sustainable Agricultural Lands Conservation Program.

-g.
-Support legislation and funding that eases the burden of implementing the Sustainable Groundwater Management Act in rural, sparsely populated areas - The Sustainable Groundwater Management Act provides for local agencies to develop groundwater sustainability plans and, pursuant to those plans, sustainably manage groundwater resources.
+Support legislation that promotes, protects, or facilitates the sustainability of our local agriculture - Mono County agriculture is an important local economic driver.
+It provides jobs and contributes to the open-space landscape that draws visitors.
+Reinstate Williamson Act subventions and continue to develop alternative funding measures, such as the Strategic Growth Council's Sustainable Agricultural Lands Conservation Program. - g.
+Support legislation and funding that eases the burden of implementing the Sustainable Groundwater Management Act, including creating necessary infrastructure in rural, sparsely populated areas - The Sustainable Groundwater Management Act provides for local agencies to develop groundwater sustainability plans and, pursuant to those plans, sustainably manage groundwater resources.
 The funding mechanism for these activities provided in the law is for local agencies to impose fees on water users.
 Areas subject to the Act in Mono County are sparsely populated and primarily in agricultural production.
 Accordingly, very few individuals (less than a dozen) would have to bear the significant burden of funding compliance with the Act.
 This raises real concerns regarding the future of Mono County's agricultural operations.